Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Method

 Building upon the DFDR and MDSF modules described earlier, we formulate a comprehensive optimization objective that balances task performance, feature quality, and domain generalization capabilities.
 Our total loss function is defined as:

-Here, $\mathcal{L}_{\mathrm{task}}$ represents the downstream task-specific losses, such as detection classification/regression or segmentation pixel-wise cross-entropy, which ensure that the model has a discriminative foundation. $\mathcal{L}_{\mathrm{align}}$ (Eq. \ref{eq:mmd}) measures the domain feature distribution gap via MMD between the source and pseudo-target domains to foster cross-domain alignment.
+where $\mathcal{L}_{\mathrm{task}}$ represents the downstream task-specific losses, such as detection classification/regression or segmentation pixel-wise cross-entropy, which ensure that the model has a discriminative foundation. $\mathcal{L}_{\mathrm{align}}$ (Eq. \ref{eq:mmd}) measures the domain feature distribution gap via MMD between the source and pseudo-target domains to foster cross-domain alignment.
 On the other hand, $\mathcal{L}_{\mathrm{adv}}$ (Eq. \ref{loss_adv}) comes from adversarial domain classification in MDSF to encourage domain-invariant feature learning for robust generalization.
 Furthermore, $\mathcal{L}_{\mathrm{rea.}}$ invokes DFDR's entropy difference regularization in \ref{eq:loss_reassemble} to reinforce salient feature channels while suppressing noise, thus enhancing feature discriminability.
 These will be controlled by the hyperparameters ${\lambda_1},{\lambda_2},{\lambda_3}$, which will trade off these complementary objectives.
+The complete end-to-end training procedure of our DRSF framework is summarized in Algorithm~1 of the Supplementary Material.